ajramos/cloud-certs/gcp-pcne-cert.md

 - VPC must have minimum one subnet
 - Subnet belongs to one single region in GCP

-Use the Default Network is a bad practice because of many reasons so that it is better to deactivate its use at the Org Policy Level (_Skip Default Network Creation Org Policy_)
+Use the Default Network is a bad practice because of many reasons so that it is better to deactivate its use at the Org Policy Level (_Skip Default Network Creation Org Policy_):
 - Lots of unnecessary subnets
 - Same name – confusion
 - Broad ranges in IP address
 - Can not delete subnet
 - Default Firewall rules are broad
-- Can not go beyond /16
+- Can not go beyond /16 (start with a /20)

 There are four reserved IP addresses in each subnet's primary IPv4 range.
 There are no reserved IP addresses in the secondary IPv4 ranges.